 - Encryption at rest and in transit is enabled by default on Storage accounts.

-- Use of Storage Access Keys to upload / read on storage accounts instead of storage account key that is too permissive.
+- Use storage access keys to upload/read on storage accounts instead of storage account keys that are too permissive.

-- Storage accounts have security level access set to “blob only."
-This ensures that our packages can be downloaded by everyone, but our storage account can’t be enumerated (no public access except to final resource which is given to client software by our app service).
+- Storage accounts have security level access set to "blob only."
+This ensures that everyone can download our packages, but that our storage account can't be enumerated (no public access except to the final resource which is given to client software by our app service).

-- All of our infrastructure relies on Azure AD Accounts, and MFA (Multi Factor Authentication) is enforced for all people working at UpSlide, reducing the risk of compromising one of our user accounts.
+- All of our infrastructure relies on Azure AD Accounts.
+MFA (Multi-Factor Authentication) is enforced for all UpSlide employees, reducing the risk of compromise for our user accounts.